fatiando/harmonica/doc/user_guide/topographic_correction.rst

 disturbance is generally smaller than the Topography-free disturbance.

 This is because the flat-slab assumption always overestimates the correction.
-It doesn't account for a valleys below, or terrain above, the observation points, both of which decrease the observed gravity.
+It doesn't account for valleys below or terrain above the observation points, both of which decrease the observed gravity.
 Not accounting for these results in too large of a Bouguer correction, and therefore too small of a Bouguer disturbance.
 To account for this, additional estimated terrain corrections are often included